VivaLaPanda/uta-stream/README.md

 * Pull from various media sources (ipfs, youtube, soundcloud, etc) (playlist support is a must)
 * Do more than just a streaming mp3/m3u, create a Discord bot that plays the stream
 * Highly configurable options for automatic/manual queue management
-    - Auto mode: Simple markov-based playing of previously queued songs
     - DJ mode: Single user queues tracks (requests?)
     - Community mode: Any user queues tracks
-    - Hybrid mode: Auto mode, but users can queue and all manually queued songs will be played before going back to the auto-queue
+    - Hybrid mode: Community mode but imple markov-based playing of previously queued songs if the queue is empty

 ## Installing
 * Install IPFS (https://ipfs.io/) and start daemon